Healthcare & Health Insurance in Spain

 Do you have anything more to add about local medical facilities in Spain?

 "I'm 0.5 kilometers from the hospital.
 It's a very good private hospital.
 The quality is very good.
 There are both public and private hospitals.
 I used the emergency service once and I'm very impressed at the speed and quality of care I received.
-It's much better than in the US," commented a person living in Granada, Spain.
+It's much better than in the US," said one digital nomad in Granada.

 As a foreigner living in Spain, will I have access to public healthcare?
 What is it like?